wiguider/Image-Generation-Using-Convolutional-Autoencoder/README.md

 * ``train_conv_autoencoder.py``: trains the autoencoder model on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset, and saves the weights and parameters of the model under ``model`` directory in the project folder.

-* ``generator.py``: loads the saved model and runs it on a random sample from the test set to generate simiar images, and plots their latent representations.
+* ``generator.py``: loads the saved model and runs it on a random sample from the test set to generate similar images, and plots their latent representations.

 ## Installation